RESEARCH

 Meet Our Scientific Advisory Board Members

-Together We Can Increase Awareness
+Together We Can ACHIEVE PREVENTION

 Too often the signs of brain aneurysms go unnoticed and we lose those we love in the prime of their lives – 30,000 brain aneurysms ruptures per year, 40% resulting in death.
 Research and awareness are critical to fighting this disease and imagining a world where brain aneurysms can be PREVENTED!
+The federal government spends only $3.02 per year on brain aneurysm research for each person afflicted.
+Lets change those numbers!

 An estimated 6 million people in the United States have an unruptured brain aneurysm, or 1 in 50 people.
 The annual rate of rupture is approximately 8 per 100,000 people or about 30,000 people in the United States suffer a ruptured brain aneurysm.
 There is a brain aneurysm rupturing every 18 minutes.